jacebenson/cedar/docs/docs/tutorial/chapter6/comment-form.md

 Now when we create a comment it appears right away!
 It might be hard to tell because it's at the bottom of the comments list (which is a fine position if you want to read comments in chronological order, oldest to newest).
 Let's pop up a little notification that the comment was successful to let the user know their contribution was successful in case they don't realize it was added to the end of the page.

 We'll make use of good old fashioned React state to keep track of whether a comment has been posted in the form yet or not.
 If so, let's remove the comment form completely and show a "Thanks for your comment" message.
-Redwood includes [react-hot-toast](https://react-hot-toast.com/) for showing popup notifications, so let's use that to thank the user for their comment.
+Cedar includes [react-hot-toast](https://react-hot-toast.com/) for showing popup notifications, so let's use that to thank the user for their comment.
 We'll remove the form with just a couple of CSS classes:

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">